Philadelphia Pa Common Law Marriage – Abolished

 In a fascinatingly historical and extensively detailed majority opinion, (both factually and legally), as well as an equally well presented, yet briefer, minority opinion, the Commonwealth Court analyzed and reviewed the scenarios and reasons long ago forgotten that gave rise to a doctrine no longer needed.

-Wayne Pa Common Law Marriage – The Standard
+Philadelphia Pa Common Law Marriage – The Standard

 A common law marriage in Pennsylvania can be proven by two different methods.
 The first, and primary, test is applied when both of the parties are available to testify.
 This test requires proof of the exchange of words in the present tense – referred to as “verba in praesenti” – which are to be spoken with the specific purpose of creating the legal relationship of husband and wife.
 The second, and alternative, test is applied when either of the parties is unavailable to testify.
 This test then allows the creation of a rebuttable presumption in favor of a common law marriage where there is sufficient proof of cohabitation and reputation of marriage in the community.